exanauts/Argos.jl/docs/src/man/fullspace.md

 sparse(h_I, h_J, h_V) # build a SparseMatrixCSC
 ```

+!!! info
+    For the Hessian, only the lower-triangular are being returned.

 ## Deport on CUDA GPU
 Deporting all the operations on a CUDA GPU simply amounts
 to instantiate a [`FullSpaceEvaluator`](@ref) on the GPU, with